top of page

 A little girl sitting in a high chair eating a plate of food

 Parents of picky eaters often wonder if their kids are getting the right nutrition for healthy growth and development.
-When your kids are finicky, it can be difficult to serve nutritious foods that you know they will eat.
+When your kids are finicky, it can be really difficult to serve nutritious foods that you know they will eat.

 1. Pair New With Familiar to Expand Your Picky Eater's Food Choices